 Essentially no. Low-level language refers to a low-code programming code, that is, it is closer to machine language or assembly languages. low-code platform, on the other hand, it is a visual platform for creating applications.

 The advantage of this type of platform is not only that it is no longer necessary to find new talent, but also that the current operations of the company are optimized.
 As Gadhia explains, many companies often need simple software solutions that are tailored to the size of the business, but sometimes cannot even be found externally.

-“People create custom applications for one of four reasons.
-One is that there is nothing on the market that does exactly what you want to do, or there is something that does what you want it to do but it is too complicated, too expensive or too simple », Explain.
+“People create custom apps for one of four reasons.
+One is that there is nothing on the market that does exactly what you want to do, or there is something that does what you want it to do but is too complicated, too expensive or too simple”, Explain.
 Creating a database, for example, requires thinking about structures, variables, elements, and languages.
 A platform like Creator allows you to create and automate databases in just a few hours.

 The potential of building applications in this way can be expanded to various parts of the business, either internally or externally.
 For Tejas Gadhia, Around 80% of the applications created in Creator are used internally, while the remaining 20% fulfill basic functions with users and clients of the companies.